anagtode27/osuinfo/README.md

     -Make the getUserData function send out all 3 api calls for the User stats, while combining each call's data into a consolidated object

+Todo:
+    -Add try catch for all api calls.
+In the catch block, set up dummy text/imgs like in prev. project